nmattela/node-object-matcher/README.md

+# Node Object Matcher

-# Pattern matcher for class instances in JavaScript and TypeScript
+Pattern matcher for class instances in JavaScript and TypeScript

+## Installation
+`yarn add node-object-matcher`

 ## What this library aims to fix
 Say, you have some classes that extend another class you created